auth0-blog/securing-api-rails/README.md

 Then you can run `./go apply` and confirm by writing `yes` when asked.

+Note that in order to have a valid user to test the permissions, you have to apply in two phases.
+First apply the code, normally, then you need to give your management API access to the test database here:

+> Authentication > Database > Username-Password-Authentication > Applications

+Then uncomment the `resource "auth0_user" "user"` block in the [roles.tf](./terraform/roles.tf) file.

 ### Connect with Auth0

 To ensure that the application can authenticate properly with _Auth0_ when running `./go run`, you need to define two variables: